 Fig. 2: LLM Policy Overview.
-We first collect data from an existing controller to do a one-time initialization of the LLM prompt.
+We first collect data from an existing controller to initialize the LLM policy.
 Then, we design a text prompt including a description prompt and an observation and action prompt.
 The LLM outputs normalized target joint positions that are then tracked by a PD controller.
 After each LLM inference loop, the prompt is updated with the historical observations and actions.
 In our experiment, the LLM is supposed to run at 10 Hz although the simulation has to be paused to wait for LLM inference, and the PD controller executes at 200 Hz.